vlang/v/vlib/regex/README.md

 In this release, during the writing of the code some assumption are made and are valid for all the features.

-1. The matching stop at the end of the string not at the newline chars
+1. The matching stops at the end of the string not at the newline chars.
-2. The basic element of this regex engine are the tokens, in aquery string a simple char is a token.
+2. The basic element of this regex engine are the tokens, in query string a simple char is a token.
 The token is the atomic unit of this regex engine.

 ## Match positional limiter